Story Sense® - Script Analyst, Script Doctor, Screenplay Consultant Story Sense® - Script Analysis from a Hollywood Script Doctor

 Always employ the number symbol (#) when referring to numbered characters, such as Girl #1 and Girl #2.

-A character’s age should be written as numbers, set off by commas, not enclosed in parentheses.
+A character’s age should be written as numerals, set off by commas, not enclosed in parentheses.

 Be consistent in naming your characters.
 If you introduce an Armed Man, for example, always call him the Armed Man.
-Don’t call him Thug just for the sake of variety.
-This can be confusing.
+Don’t call him Thug for the sake of variety.
+That can be confusing.

 When wrapping lines, do not insert hyphens to break words.